thaisrfernandes/thaisrfernandes/README.md

 ###

-- 🔭 I’m currently studying Swift and UX.
+- 🔭 I’m currently studying iOS development and UX.

 - 👩🏻‍🎓 In college I'm involved in a project as a React JS developer.